Experience the Magic of Nature

 The Prairie Garden Trust, or PGT, is a gem of place where you can enjoy the beauty of nature.
 Stroll through woods and prairie, along ponds and streams to see the ever-changing plants and the birds, butterflies, mammals and more that live here.

 We call it a nature garden because it has the beauty of native plants without the messiness of nature untended.
 The "displays" vary by season: flowering dogwood, redbud, Virginia bluebells and phlox in the early spring, then purple coneflowers and butterfly weed as the prairie blooms in June with blazing star and lotus in July.

-Although the PGT has been more than 25 years in the making, we just ramped up the efforts in the past year with a great deal of "tidying up" of the landscape and creating more graceful edges between fields and woods.
-We're also in the process of designing and developing enhanced trails over the next few years.
+Although the PGT has been more than 30 years in the making, since 2012 we ramped up efforts with a great deal of "tidying up" of the landscape and creating more graceful edges between fields and woods.
+We also created enhanced walking trails and overlooks.

 Once you step into the Prairie Garden Trust, you can leave the urban world behind and stimulate your senses with the calls of a wood thrush, the scent of plum in bloom, and stunning views from moss and lichen-covered limestone bluffs.

 In 1971 Herb and Joan Domke moved to the land that now forms the basis of PGT.
 As their interest in gardening expanded into an appreciation of the natural landscape, they began to focus on enhancing what was there and adding more native plants.
 White oak woods were thinned and managed for long-term growth and visual appeal.
 Meandering paths drew attention to the abundant spring wildflowers.

 Herb had ponds of varying depths dug.
 Lotus, water lilies, pickerel weed, arrowhead and southern blue flag were given homes in the mucky bottoms and damp edges, which in turn attracted more variety of birds, mammals, amphibians and reptiles.